arslanpythondeve/Real_Estate_Intelligence_Platform/README.md

 ## Project Highlights

-* Built 15 independent scrapers for different property websites.
+* Developed **15+ custom web scrapers** for different real estate platforms.
-* Implemented dynamic filter-based extraction.
-* Designed scalable API architecture using FastAPI.
+* Built a scalable REST API using FastAPI.
-* Reduced unnecessary scraping by extracting only requested data.
-* Delivered structured and reusable JSON responses.
+* Implemented intelligent scraper routing based on user requests.
+* Automated property discovery using dynamic JSON filters.
+* Standardized data from multiple sources into a unified format.
-* Created a maintainable and extensible scraping framework.
+* Designed a modular architecture for easy maintenance and future expansion.

 ---

 ## Use Cases

-* Real Estate Data Aggregation
+* Real Estate Intelligence Platforms
+* Property Aggregation Services
-* Property Search Platforms
+* Property Dealer Portals
-* Market Analysis
+* Market Research
 * Lead Generation
-* Data Collection & Automation
-* Business Intelligence Applications
+* Business Intelligence
+* Investment Analysis

 ---

+## Tech Stack

+* Python
+* FastAPI
+* Pydantic
+* Selenium
+* Scrapy
+* JSON
+* REST APIs

+---

 ## Disclaimer

 This project is intended for educational, research, and authorized data collection purposes only.
-Users are responsible for complying with the terms of service and legal requirements of target websites.
+Users are responsible for complying with the terms of service and legal requirements of the websites they access.

 ---

 ## Author

-Developed using Python, FastAPI, Pydantic, and Custom Web Scraping Solutions.
+Developed using **Python, FastAPI, Selenium, Scrapy, and Pydantic** to build scalable real estate data automation and aggregation solutions.